have you registered to vote yet?

 Important Notes:

-To ensure timely processing, please request your ballot by October 25.
+To ensure timely processing, please request your ballot eight days before election day.

-We recommend not mailing your ballot after October 28 due to potential delays in mail service.
+We recommend not mailing your ballot after within one week of election day due to potential delays in mail service.
 You can drop off your absentee ballot at the Board of Elections, but not at local polling places on Election Day.

 Voting Faqs